Vision

 Vision for UCORE (General Education)

-WSU’s general education program, known as UCORE, helps students acquire broad knowledge of the wider world that complements their specific areas of study.
+WSU’s general education program, known as UCORE, helps undergraduate students acquire broad knowledge and transferable skills to complement their major programs of study.
 Through this broad exposure to multiple disciplines, students will develop intellectual and civic competencies, practical skills and the ability to apply knowledge and skills in real-world settings.
-WSU graduates will be prepared to address diverse, complex issues, for the benefit of themselves, their communities, their employers, and for society at large.

 UCORE Curriculum

-The UCORE Curriculum provides balance between the specialized focus of the major and the broader traditional objectives of higher education.
-UCORE is bookended by a required first-year course [ROOT] and a senior capstone experience [CAPS], complemented by foundational courses and inquiry-based learning in the disciplines.
+The UCORE Curriculum is bookended by a required first-year course [ROOT] and a senior capstone experience [CAPS], complemented by foundational courses and inquiry-based learning in the disciplines.
 The program’s structure includes coursework in contemporary issues, social sciences, humanities, creative or professional arts, quantitative reasoning, natural sciences, diversity, and equity and justice, as well as communication, computation, and human relations.
-While the greater part of students’ courses of study is devoted to their major fields, the UCORE curriculum offers a wide variety of elective choices and provides many individual pathways through the curriculum, including introductory, advanced, and integrative forms of learning.